AFixt/inclusivista-docs/README.md

 # InclusiVista Theme Documentation

-Documentation for the InclusiVista Shopify Theme by AFixt.
+Documentation for the InclusiVista Shopify Theme by AFixt

 ## Introduction and Overview